Tandashi/Breachify/README.md

 And change the API Token and Chat Id.
 To get your API Token create a new Telegram.
 A Guide how to do that can be found [here](https://core.telegram.org/bots).
 To find out your Chat Id you can use the [userinfobot](https://telegram.me/userinfobot).

+Now start the chat with the bot once so the chat is created and the bot can find it over the id.

 After that you start the bot as followes:
 ```bash